rangoo94/bestest/packages/node-module-sandbox/README.md

 // Verify that './fn' has been modified in "sandbox1" console.log(sandbox1.executeScript('require("./fn").fn()')) // 5

-// Verify that './fn' has been modified in "sandbox2" console.log(sandbox2.executeScript('require("./fn").fn()')) // 3
+// Verify that './fn' has not been modified in "sandbox2" console.log(sandbox2.executeScript('require("./fn").fn()')) // 3

 // Verify that './fn' has not been modified locally